 Naches Pass Route

 According to a Washington Highways article from the 1960s, Interstate 82 was at one time planned to be routed over the Naches Pass rather than due north to Interstate 90 at Ellensburg (thanks to Mark Bozanich for researching this proposal).
 This was never a definite routing; it was simply a “possible” routing.
-Naches Pass lies along the Naches River between Washington 410 at Greenwater and Washington 410 near Cliffdell.
-Routing Interstate 82 through this pass would alleviate traffic on Interstate 90 over Snoqualmie Pass and provide easy access between Tacoma and Yakima.
+Naches Pass lies along the Naches River between Washington State Route 410 at Greenwater and SR 410 near Cliffdell.
+Routing Interstate 82 through this pass would alleviate traffic on I-90 over Snoqualmie Pass and provide easy access between Tacoma and Yakima.

 The highway department proposed building a highway of some type over Naches Pass for several decades.
 One plan would include building a 9000 foot long tunnel under the summit.
-This corridor is officially designated under state law as Washington 168.
-Washington 168 would connect with existing Washington 410 near Greenwater west of Naches Pass and near Cliffdell to the east.
-Naches Pass is in a more direct line between Tacoma and Yakima than Chinook Pass, the pass presently crossed by Washington 410 (formerly U.S. 410).
-Washington 410 cuts through the northeast corner of Mt.
+This corridor is officially designated under state law as Washington State Route 168.
+SR 168 would connect with existing SR 410 near Greenwater west of Naches Pass and near Cliffdell to the east.
+Naches Pass is in a more direct line between Tacoma and Yakima than Chinook Pass, the pass presently crossed by SR 410 (formerly U.S. 410).
+SR 410 cuts through the northeast corner of Mt.
 Rainier National Park.
 Commercial traffic is prohibited in the park.
 Also, Chinook Pass is closed in winter due to heavy snow accumulation.

-In addition to this once-proposed, now defunct proposal to route Interstate 82 directly to Tacoma, another proposal surfaced in April 1999 to extend Interstate 82 south into Oregon.
-The State of Oregon was examining a possible north-south Interstate that would cost $1 billion and connect with the southern (eastern) terminus of I-82, as reported in “Eastern Oregon waits for new highway,” written by James Sinks, which appeared in The Bulletin.
+A proposal surfaced in April 1999 to extend Interstate 82 south into Oregon.
+The State of Oregon was examining a possible north-south Interstate that would cost $1 billion and connect with the southern (eastern) end of I-82, as reported in “Eastern Oregon waits for new highway,” written by James Sinks, which appeared in The Bulletin.
 The possible alignments of the new highway would be:

 - Madras route: From Umatilla through Heppner, Condon, Fossil and Antelope to Madras, where the interstate would replace Highway 97 south through Bend to the California border.